rixx/books.rixx.de/src/reviews/john-boyd/the-last-starship-from-earth.md

 society, but they come across as too neat, too women-am-I-right-mate.
 Even with the final reveal <span class="spoilers">
 that Helix was sent to get Haldane to Hell, and is really quite brilliant</span>, it didn't feel like it made up for the bulk of the book.
 If you're charitable, you have to assume that we get an entire book presented through the lens of a pompous self-important mathematician, so you can just laugh it all off – but it didn't click for me.
-Maybe it's just that humour markers were lost in time, the 60s were another country after all.
+It's could be that humour markers were lost in time, the 60s were another country after all.
 Anyways, I didn't enjoy it very much, even though parts of it – the mechanical Pope! – were creative and neat.